storpool/one-misc-tools/oneVmMigrate/README.md

 Optional arguments:

- -N, --dry-run          - Do nothing, only print what will be done -s, --skip-resume      - Do not resume after migrate -t, --snapshot-timeout - Send pre-snapshot, wait to complete(default: 3600sec) -v, --verbose          - Be verbose
+ -N, --dry-run          - Do nothing, only print what will be done -n, --snapshot-only    - Only send snapshots to the remote location -s, --skip-resume      - Do not resume after migrate -t, --snapshot-timeout - Send pre-snapshot, wait to complete(default: 3600sec) -v, --verbose          - Be verbose